 Day 1 - Baltra & Santa Cruz Islands

-You will land at Baltra Island by plane in the morning and then transfer to the dock to board the Santa Cruz II.
+You will arrive at Baltra Island via plane in the morning and then transfer to the dock to board the Santa Cruz II Galapagos Cruise.
 After an introductory briefing onboard, we will partake in an emergency boat drill, after which you will be assigned to your cabin and then be invited to lunch.

-The north shore of Santa Cruz hosts the fascinating landscapes of Cerro Dragón (Dragon Hill).
+The north shore of Santa Cruz hosts the fascinating landscapes of Cerro Dragon (Dragon Hill).
 The first part of the walk here passes by a brackish-water lagoon that’s frequented by shorebirds, ducks and American flamingos.
-Further inland, the trail offers a beautiful view of the bay and the western islands of the archipelago, as well as a chance to check out some land iguanas.
+Further inland, the trail offers a beautiful view of the bay and the western islands of the Galapagos, as well as a chance to check out some land iguanas.

 Day 2 - Isabela & Fernandina Islands